LukeAskew/lukeaskew.github.io/writings/proportionally-perfect-design.md

 # Proportionally-perfect Design

-It seems like this whole movement toward responsive design has given developers even more reason to push back against "pixel-perfect" design - the idea that what the developer produces actually matches the creative design he was given.
-It's an understandable frustration on behalf of the developer.
-The browser is the most unpredictable and volatile environments to write code.
-So what you usually end up getting is a website _mostly_ matches the "approved" creative, but with misaligned elements and disjointed spacing "because that's just how the web is".
+It seems like this whole movement toward responsive design has given developers even more reason to push back against "pixel-perfect" design - the idea that what the developer produces actually match the creative he was given.
+It's an understandable frustration on behalf of the developer - the browser is one of the most unpredictable and volatile environments in which to write code.
+So what you usually end up getting is a website that _mostly_ matches the "approved" creative, but with misaligned elements and disjointed spacing "because that's just how the web is".

 That is total hot garbage.